utcs356/sp25/_pages/1_socket.md

 title: "Assignment 1: Socket Programming and Measurement"
 ---
 ### Part 0: Setup and Overview
-Clone the git repository contains the skeleton code for this assignment.
+Clone the git repository that contains Kathara labs and the skeleton code needed for this assignment.
-`$ git clone `
+* `$ git clone `  **TODO: make a skeleton code and public repository**

-`Makefile` is included in the directory, so you can compile your code with `$ make` and clean the binary with `$ make clean`.
+`Makefile` is included in the directory, so you can compile your code with `$ make` and remove the compiled binary with `$ make clean`.
 Your task is to complete `src/iperfer.c` to meet the specifications in Part 1 and perform measurements using your program.

 ### Part 1: Write iperfer.c
 * Client mode: Send TCP packets to a specific host for a specified time window and track how much data was sent during the time window.